s0pau/Cosm4J/README.md

 <li>ApiKey -> ApiKeyRequester</li>
 <li>Trigger -> TriggerRequester</li>
 </ul>
-Method calls takes ConnectedObject(s) as parameters and return ConnectedObject(s), therefore user of this library/downstream application does not need to be concerned about parsing or the underlying HTTP request/response details.
+Method calls takes DomainObject(s) as parameters and return DomainObject(s), therefore user of this library/downstream application does not need to be concerned about parsing or the underlying HTTP request/response details.

 <br/>On success, the Requester implementation will return the object post CRUD operation:
 <ul>
-<li>create - returns the ConnectedObject(s) created, fully populated with fields generated post API call</li>
+<li>create - returns the DomainObject(s) created, fully populated with fields generated post API call</li>
-<li>get (read) - returns the ConnectedObject(s) retrieved</li>
+<li>get (read) - returns the DomainObject(s) retrieved</li>
-<li>update - returns the updated ConnectedObject</li>
+<li>update - returns the updated DomainObject</li>
-<li>delete - returns an empty ConnectedObject with the id only</li>
+<li>delete - returns an empty DomainObject with the id only</li>
 </ul>

 <br/>On failure, the Requester implementation will throw: